Breast reduction in Paris: Treatment, prices and before and after effects

 Some women want a B cup, but they should be warned that the breasts may be a little flat and less aesthetic.

-Indeed, since breast reduction surgery separates the areola from the underlying gland, the milk ducts are cut.
+Because breast reduction surgery separates the areola from the underlying gland, the milk ducts are cut off.

-There is a very high risk (more than 80%) of breast engorgement during the milk supply, which can develop into an infection.
+There is a very high risk (over 80%) of breast engorgement during milk supply, which can lead to infection.

 The health insurance covers breast reductions with a glandular resection of more than 300g per operated breast.